I Want To Be Vegan But I Love Cheese – You’re Not Alone!

 … it’s that lovely fatty, salty, cheesy delightfulness which has you hooked.
 Almost like you’re addicted to the stuff.
 Well guess what?
 Cheese is actually mildly addictive [1] (very mildly) so maybe this goes some way to explain your difficulty in quitting!

-I wrote another article which you can find here, looking at the addictive nature of cheese in more detail.
-Why not have a quick read after this?
+I wrote another article entitled “Does Violife Vegan Cheese Melt?“, looking at the addictive nature of cheese in more detail.
+Why not have a quick read after this? (that link opens in a new window).
 You might be surprised by what you learn!

 Giving up cheese seems like it’s going to be impossible.
 Much the same as giving up smoking seemed impossible before you actually did it.
 I gave up smoking a long time before giving up cheese and on both occasions it was actually a lot easier than I thought it would be.